Crosser-XDU/DPO_Quant/README.md

 ## 🤗Huggingface Space Deployment

-Above is the chatbot deployed on Huggingface Space, you can have a try😄(due to the poor computility of the 2vCPU, the responce time may be about a minute).
+Above is the chatbot deployed on Huggingface Space, you can have a try[link](https://huggingface.co/spaces/QiyuWu/DPO_Internlm2_1_8B)(due to the poor computility of the 2vCPU, the responce time may be about a minute).

 For deploy the project, I used the llama.cpp to convert my trained model to a '.gguf' file.
 With loading the quantinized file, we only need about 1G RAM for runing the model.